A complete list of product bundle types for your online store

-Product bundling is the perfect solution for stores looking to unlock their store’s earning potential.
+Product bundling is the perfect solution for ecommerce stores looking to unlock their full earning potential.

-At its core, product bundling is really just a pricing tactic where merchants group multiple products together and sell them as a package deal to create a new price point.
+At its core, product bundling is a pricing tactic where merchants group multiple products together and sell them as a package deal to create a new price point.

-When done right, your customers will be ecstatic because they're getting a deal, and your business will see:
+When done right, your customers will be happy because they're getting a deal, and your business will see:

 - An increase in average order value by selling more without increasing transaction costs

 - Differentiation from your competitors and a decrease in comparison shopping